tdeswaef/aquacroponr/docs/index.md

 <!-- badges: end -->

 The goal of AquacropOnR is to make AquaCrop simulations from within `R` as easy as possible.
-The package has currently been tested with the AquaCrop standalone version 7.1 on Windows.
+The installation of the AquaCrop standalone version is required.
+The package has currently been tested with the
+AquaCrop standalone version 7.1 on Windows.
 The most recent version can be downloaded from the [FAO website](https://www.fao.org/aquacrop/software/aquacropplug-inprogramme/en/#c518670).